Swarm navigation of cyborg-insects in unknown obstructed soft terrain: Introduction

 However, using conventional robotic platforms such as UAVs and UGVs in swarm navigation has notable drawbacks, including their relatively large size and limited mobility.
 These drawbacks pose practical challenges, especially in constrained or crowded environments where spatial limitations impede effective task execution.
 In addition, their ability to operate in large terrains is directly constrained by the battery capacity, which limits endurance and overall efficiency.

 This study introduces cyborg insects as a solution to the limitations of traditional robots in swarm navigation.
 Cyborg insects (Fig.~1a), which combine living insects with miniature electronic controllers, offer several advantages over conventional robots (\textit{14--18}).
 One of the advantages is their energy efficiency.
-Unlike robots, which typically rely on power-consuming drive mechanisms like motors for movement, cyborgs leverage the natural mobility of insects, requiring less energy consumption (\textit{16, 18}).
-Cyborgs also excel in adapting to complex terrains (\textit{14, 15}).
-They can effortlessly maneuver around obstacles of various shapes and sizes and easily navigate through narrow spaces.
-Additionally, cyborgs are equipped with sophisticated sensory systems, enabling them to rapidly perceive and respond to their environment (\textit{17}).
-They detect obstacles quickly and take decisive action to avoid or overcome obstacles thanks to their innate sensing mechanism.
+Unlike robots, which typically rely on power-consuming drive mechanisms such as motors for locomotion, cyborgs exploit the natural mobility of insects and require less energy consumption (\textit{16, 18}).
+Cyborgs can also adapt to complex terrains (\textit{14, 15}).
+They can effortlessly maneuver around obstacles of various shapes and sizes and easily traverse through narrow spaces.
+Additionally, cyborgs are equipped with sophisticated sensing systems, which enable them to rapidly perceive and respond to the environment (\textit{17}).

-Because of these fascinating features, research on cyborgs has recently gained increasing attention.
+Because of these features, research on cyborgs has recently gained increasing attention.
 Studies on cyborgs in (\textit{19, 20}) have mainly demonstrated their functionality in obstacle-free environments.
 Works in (\textit{21--23}) allow a single cyborg to navigate in rather complicated terrain by manually manipulating it along a preplanned path.
 In addition, the cyborg developed in (\textit{18}) can navigate to predetermined destinations and autonomously traverse unknown terrain.
-However, despite the aforementioned achievements in single-cyborg control, to the best of our knowledge, the multi-cyborg navigation problem has never been addressed in the literature (an illustration of a cyborg swarm can be seen in Figs.~1b, ~1c, and~1d).
+However, despite the aforementioned achievements in single-cyborg control, to the best of our knowledge, the multi-cyborg navigation problem has not been addressed in the literature (an illustration of a cyborg swarm can be seen in Figs.~1b, ~1c, and~1d).